ketakitank/personal-website/_pages/about.md

 ## Current Work

-I'm currently working in Hao AI Lab where I am working on implementing benchmarks for the [FastVideo](https://github.com/hao-ai-lab/FastVideo) model, while serving as a Teaching Assistant for a course titled ["Systems for LLMs and AI Agents"](https://cseweb.ucsd.edu/~yiying/cse291a-fall25/)
+I'm currently working in Hao AI Lab where I am working on the [FastVideo](https://github.com/hao-ai-lab/FastVideo) project, while serving as a Teaching Assistant for a course titled ["Systems for LLMs and AI Agents"](https://cseweb.ucsd.edu/~yiying/cse291a-fall25/)

 ## Recent Experience